llewelld/data-safe-haven/docs/source/management/allowlist.md

 The user must also be able to download any dependencies of any package on the allowlist.
 You should ensure that any such dependencies are also added to the allowlist.

-::::{admonition} Example CRAN allowlist
-For example, a minimal CRAN allowlist that permits the user to install the packages `data.table`, `DBI`, and `RPostgres` would be as below with dependencies are included.
+For example, a minimal CRAN allowlist that permits the user to install the packages `data.table`, `DBI`, and `RPostgres` would be as below.

 :::{code} text
 bit64